jsirol/udacity-drl-navigation/README.md

 ## Installing dependencies
 A working Python installation is required.
 An easy way is to install using [Anaconda](https://www.anaconda.com/download/).
 To install a specific Python version using Anaconda, see [link](http://docs.anaconda.com/anaconda/faq/#how-do-i-get-the-latest-anaconda-with-python-3-5).

-Additionally, PyTorch needs to be installed by running (if you installed Python with Anaconda) `conda install pytorch -c pytorch pip3 install torchvision`.
+Additionally, PyTorch needs to be installed by first running (if you installed Python with Anaconda) `conda install pytorch -c pytorch` and then
+`pip3 install torchvision` from the command line.
 See [PyTorch website](https://pytorch.org/) for more instructions and details.

 Finally, Unity ML-Agents version 0.4.0b needs to be installed from [here](https://github.com/Unity-Technologies/ml-agents/releases/tag/0.4.0b).
 To install, download the .zip archive and unzip, navigate to the `python` directory, and run `pip3 install .`.
 For additional help see the [installation guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) (Note! the link is for new version of the ML-Agents where some of the syntax has changed from the version used in this project).